Table of Contents

 Cooking with coriander seeds

-The other option is to gently dry-roast them in a frying pan and grind them down into a powder using a mortar & pestle or electric spice blender.
-Ground coriander will release its flavour much faster than the seeds, however, its shelf life is limited, losing its aroma and flavour more quickly.
-For this reason, it’s best to make small batches if planning to keep it jarred and shelved.
+The other option is to gently dry roast them in a frying pan and grind them into a powder with a mortar and pestle or electric spice blender.
+Ground coriander releases its flavor much faster than the seeds, but it has a limited shelf life and loses its aroma and flavor more quickly.
+For this reason, it’s best to make small batches if you plan to keep it in jars and on the shelf.

 Do coriander seeds soften when cooked?

-Yes, but it requires a little bit of time.
-Whole coriander seeds should be added at the beginning of cooking so they have time to soften and release their essence.
-For example, by adding them at the beginning of making a curry or stew, they will break down as the sauce slowly simmers away.
+Yes, but it takes a little time.
+Whole coriander seeds should be added at the beginning of cooking to allow them to soften and release their essence.
+For example, if you add them at the beginning of making a curry or stew, they will break down as the sauce slowly simmers.

-If you are making a dish with a shorter cooking time, such as some smokey beans or a quick Mexican chilli con Carne and don’t want to taste the crunch of the seeds, dry roast them first and grind them down into a powder.
-That way the cumin will be instantly absorbed into the sauce.
+If you’re making a dish with a shorter cooking time, such as some smoked beans or a quick Mexican chili con carne, and you don’t want to taste the crunch of the seeds, dry roast them first and grind them into a powder.
+This way, the cumin is immediately absorbed into the sauce.

 How to toast coriander seeds